cormullion/Karnak.jl/docs/src/basics.md

 add_edge!(df, 1, 2) # from vertex 1 to 2
 ```

 It's sometimes useful to be able to see these relationships between neighbors visually.
+This example looks for the neighbors of vertex 10:

 ```@example graphsection
 @drawsvg begin